aweghorst/alex-react-portfolio/README.md

   ## Description:

   This is a professional portfolio that I created using React.
+It lists 6 of my previous projects with links to the deployed applications and the corresponding GitHub Repositories.
+There is also a link to my resume and a contact page to email me with questions.

   ## Deployed Application